Go to integrated search

 A defendant who cooperates with the government's investigation, self-discloses violations before the government learns of them independently, and implements remedial measures is substantially better positioned to negotiate a settlement that reduces the damages multiplier.
 Settlement negotiation counsel must identify the government's strongest and weakest claims and negotiate a penalty structure that reflects the defendant's cooperation and the absence of intentional misconduct.

-A Defendant Who Cooperates with the Government's Investigation, Self-Discloses Violations before the Government Learns of Them Independently, and Implements Remedial Measures Is Substantially Better Positioned to Negotiate a Settlement That Reduces the Damages Multiplier.
-Settlement Negotiation Counsel Must Identify the Government's Strongest and Weakest Claims and Negotiate a Penalty Structure That Reflects the Defendant's Cooperation and the Absence of Intentional Misconduct.
+A Defendant Who Cooperates with the Government'S Investigation, Self-Discloses Violations before the Government Learns of Them Independently, and Implements Remedial Measures Is Substantially Better Positioned to Negotiate a Settlement That Reduces the Damages Multiplier.
+Settlement Negotiation Counsel Must Identify the Government'S Strongest and Weakest Claims and Negotiate a Penalty Structure That Reflects the Defendant'S Cooperation and the Absence of Intentional Misconduct.

 A Corporate Integrity Agreement imposes reporting obligations, audit requirements, training mandates, and certification requirements that can create significant operational burdens if they are not negotiated carefully, and corporate compliance counsel working on a CIA negotiation must push back on provisions that are broader than necessary to address the specific conduct that gave rise to the FCA liability.